zzzhr97/Data-Science-Project/project3/README.md

 ## Run
 ### Download Dataset
-Download dataset to `./dataset/`, the path will look like `./dataset/Animals_with_Attributes2/Extracted_Features/....`.
+Download the total dataset to `./dataset/` from [AwA2 dataset](https://cvml.ist.ac.at/AwA2/), the path will look like `./dataset/Animals_with_Attributes2/JPEGImages/....`.

 ### Extracting Local Descriptors
 #### SIFT